Heroic Fantasy: Reception

 W. G. Armintrout reviewed Heroic Fantasy in the November 1982 issue of The Space Gamer.
 Armintrout commented that "Heroic Fantasy is a fun game of dungeon delving, and I can recommend it to anyone who enjoys the insides of underground mazes.
 There are a lot of options, and a lot of player-vs.-player interaction.
 The speech orders add a distinct role-playing dimension."
 In the April 1983 issue of Dragon, Michael Gray stated "This is Flying Buffalo’s science fiction play-by-mail game of conquest, trade, exploration and diplomacy.
 And it's nothing short of a masterpiece!"

 A D Young reviewed the game in the October 1983 issue of White Dwarf, stating that "Heroic Fantasy is an excellent game for beginners.
 It does not involve very much diplomacy (although it can, if one runs into groups of other players), and the rescue-party rule makes it a game you can enjoy for a longtime."
 Graham Masters Jr. also noted the latter theme in the Sep–Oct 1982 issue of Computer Gaming World, stating that "HF allows a player whose group has been severely weakened through the death of several characters to send in a "rescue" party."

+Stewart Wieck reviewed Heroic Fantasy in White Wolf #10 (1988), rating it a 3 out of 10 and stated that "Heroic Fantasy can be recommended for beginners to get a feeling for PBM gaming, but in all the game is not very satisfying."

 Heroic Fantasy won the Origins Award for Best Play by Mail or Correspondence Game of 2011.